mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Several Megacorporations have their regional headquarters on Rhylanor, or at least a major installation for those that prefer to work out of Mora.
-Some of Rhylanor’s extensive shipyards are privately owned but most are either Megacorporate subsidiaries or at least partially funded by Megacorp money.
+Some of Rhylanor's extensive shipyards are privately owned but most are either Megacorporate subsidiaries or at least partially funded by Megacorp money.

-Rhylanor’s importance as a communications hub and industrial center cannot offset the fact that it is difficult to get to.
+Rhylanor's importance as a communications hub and industrial center cannot offset the fact that it is difficult to get to.
 Free Traders and similar independent starships are rarely seen in the ports of Rhylanor, Porozlo and Jae Tellona; they tend to stay on the Spinward